 Step 5 – Add the collage to your design.

-This beautiful faux leather material is a new favorite of ours, thanks to its unique qualities and charming characteristics.
-Our print specialists use a method called dye sublimation, which bonds the ink to the fabric, thus creating a permanent and vibrant print on the slightly warm white base tone.
+This beautiful faux leather fabric is a new favorite of ours, thanks to its unique qualities and charming characteristics.
+Our print specialists use a method called dye sublimation, which bonds the ink to the fabric, thus creating a long-lasting and vibrant print.
 As this fabric doesn't contain any animal products and we use vegan inks for printing, it's 100% vegan, making digital printing on faux leather the perfect vegan-friendly option.

 When you design your custom printed faux leather fabric, you will have the option to choose from four different edge finishes; hemmed with black thread, hemmed with white thread, cut on the line, or left in its natural form.
 If you prefer a neat edge, please opt for the cut on the line option.